 Organic latex mattresses are comprised of foams that are entirely plant-derived and organically produced.
 They are known to produce very low levels of VOCs, likely the lowest of any mattress on the market.

 Plant-based memory foam mattresses are also good options for concerned shoppers.
-These mattresses are made using a mixture of synthetic and plant-based foams.
+The best mattresses are made using a mixture of synthetic and plant-based foams.
 Typically products that use natural materials emit fewer VOCs than synthetics, so find out what your mattress is made from.

 One plant-based memory foam mattress company is going above and beyond in the pursuit to keep our bedrooms and bodies healthy.
 Amerisleep mattresses are all wrapped in celliant-infused covers.
 Celliant is a thermoreactive material that converts heat into infrared energy.
 This material has been clinically proven to improve circulation, increase blood-oxygen levels and reduce pain.